maksle/tagedit-nxml.el/README.md

 `tagedit-disable-experimental-features' buffer-local that I know of so we have to (try) to disable them manually.

 Also, forward-list and backward-list had to be advised.
-Maybe tagedit mode will let us override them too?
+Maybe in the future tagedit-mode will let us override them also.